gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log in to the domain controller with the admin user login > open Active Directory Users and Computers > to verify that the client user was added to the domain, select Computers.
-You will see that it has been added to the domain > now, create a new organizational unit called “_CLIENTS” by right-clicking mydomain.com, New, and organizational unit > now, in Computers, drag the client user into the “_CLIENTS” folder.
+Log in to the domain controller with the admin user login > open Active Directory Users and Computers > to verify that the client user was added to the domain, select Computers (You will see that it has been added to the domain) > create a new organizational unit called “_CLIENTS” by right-clicking mydomain.com, New, and organizational unit > now, in Computers, drag the client user into the “_CLIENTS” folder.
 </p>
 <br />